 - Look for cars with the best safety reviews from the IIHS and National Highway Traffic Safety Administration.

-Another resource is CarInsurance.com, which provides guidance, including a rundown of the top teen-ready cars under $15,000 with high safety ratings.
+Another resource is CarInsurance.com, which provides guidance, including a rundown of the top teen-ready cars that cost less than $15,000 with high safety ratings.

 Resources & Methodology